 That is not what I would change.
 I’d change the two words I said to you one summer afternoon before we sipped elderberry cordial under the shadow of Woolf and Wittgenstein.

 There is a lot I don’t remember about that year, twenty have passed since then.
 I do remember you.
-I remember smoking with you on the window seat when I should have been revising for my finals.
+I remember smoking with you on the window seat, our legs dangling towards the river three storeys below, when I should have been revising for my finals.
 You asked me to turn you into a vampire, and I bit your neck.

 I remember the night four of us walked across the scholar’s garden, and the moon through the branches striped the lawn.
 I took off my shoes and went third, it was our Abbey Road, but not Belsize Park.
 “Do you remember barefoot on the lawn with shooting stars?”

-And I remember the day I went to beg my Director of Studies to remark my finals papers to tip me over the edge to an upper second, and he refused because I had done no work all year, and did not deserve it.
-When I came out on the street you were there, you played torro and charged at me.
+And I remember the day I went to beg my Director of Studies to remark my finals papers to tip me over the edge to an upper second.
+He refused because I had done no work all year, and did not deserve it.
+When I came out on the street you were there, you played Torro and charged at me.
 You were going on a trip upriver, and either I invited myself, or you insisted I go with you.
 There was a gang of your friends, and of them I remember nothing at all.

-We watched the trees pass overhead from the bow of the boat, wading through the unreal beauty.
+We watched the trees pass overhead from the bow of the boat, wading through the unreal beauty of Cambridge.
 You pulled me back as the others strolled to the tea room and said, “I do love you, you know.”

 Those words cut me today, while you have undoubtedly forgotten them.
 I don’t know what I was trying to prove, or what coolness and aloofness would achieve.
 I should have said anything but that.